coder/docs/guides/ssl-certificates/route53.md

 ## Step 2: Delegate your domain names and set up DNS01 challenges

 Because Coder dynamically generates domains (specifically the dev URLs), your certificates need to be approved and challenged.
-The follow steps will show you how to use Route 53 for DNS01 challenges.
+The following steps will show you how to use Route 53 for DNS01 challenges.

 1. Log in to AWS Route 53.
 On the Dashboard, click **Hosted Zone**.